josephgozoya/josephgozoya/README.md

-- 👋 Hi, I’m @josephgozoya
+- 👋 Hi, I’m Joseph Gozoya
 - 👀 I’m interested in economics
 - 🌱 I’m currently learning data science for economists
-- 💞️ I’m looking to collaborate on big data
-- 📫 How to reach me joegozoya@gmail.com

 <!---
 josephgozoya/josephgozoya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.